AbyssCoding/Mental/README.md

 # Initial Setup for Git, GitHub, and Unity
 I would highly recommend using GitHub Desktop
 1. Watch this [video](https://www.youtube.com/watch?v=tRZGeaHPoaw) and this video [video](https://www.youtube.com/watch?v=qpXxcvS-g3g), as they explain basic setup.
+2. Be sure that the project you make is a **Universal Render Pipeline Project**
-2. Create a local Repository in a new folder wherever all of your Unity Project Files are.
+3. Create a local Repository in a new folder wherever all of your Unity Project Files are.
 Pull the GitHub repo to this folder
-3. Import Cinemachine asset (as if you don't have it, Unity will give you all sorts of errors) in  Window > Package Manager (All assets) > Cinemeachine.
+4. Import Cinemachine asset (as if you don't have it, Unity will give you all sorts of errors) in  Window > Package Manager (All assets) > Cinemeachine.
-4. All set!
+5. All set!
 Everything should be working perfectly.
 Please contact me in case of an issue.

 ##
 ##